hfeiss/campingreservations/README.md

 ## Distance by Destination's State
 ![](/images/FacilityState.gif)

-Lastly, year after year, reservations are made from across the country to visit Alaska and Arizona (well... more likely the Grand Canyon).
+Lastly, year after year, reservations are made from across the world to visit Alaska and Arizona (well... more accurately the Grand Canyon).

 ![](/images/README/manko.jpg)